USS Radford (DD-446): Awards

 Radford received twelve battle stars and two Presidential Unit Citations for World War II service, five battle stars for the Korean War, four for the Vietnam War, and the Armed Forces Expeditionary Medal.

 USS Radford National Naval Museum

 The USS Radford National Naval Museum was a collection of memorabilia about the ship that was located in Newcomerstown, Ohio.
-The museum closed in 2011 and its contents were moved to the USS Orleck Naval Museum that is located in Lake Charles, Louisiana.
+The museum closed in 2011 and its contents were moved to the USS Orleck Naval Museum that is located in Jacksonville, Florida.
 Exhibits include photos, uniforms, and displays about the ship and her service.